top of page

 TEE.0-30deg.TG.TV.SA.jpg

 The tricuspid valve can be seen on short axis (similar to the mitral valve above) but clockwise rotation from at or insertion just below the level at which you obtained the mitral valve image above.
-Often one will need omniplane up to 45 degrees.
+Often one will need omniplane to 30 degrees.
 This is the only TEE view where in 2D you can see all of the leaflets of the tricuspid valve simultaneously.

 TEE.TG.ShortAxis.TV.jpg